 The wooden bearings lacked reliable wear life limits much beyond five years, so propeller shafts had to be withdrawn and the bearings replaced – an expensive task for the owner.

 In 1948, seals were developed to enable oil lubrication with white metal bearings supporting the propeller shaft.
-The seal technology created a controlled environment for the bearings, extended shaft withdrawal periods and increased bearing life spans.
+The seal technology created a controlled environment for the bearings, extending shaft withdrawal periods and increasing bearing life spans.

 The weakness of the system however has always been the effectiveness of the seals, which must leak oil in operation for cooling, resulting in pollution.
 Seawater leakage in the other direction, into the stern tube, causes oil emulsion and often catastrophic bearing failure.

 Although oil seals were adopted by most commercial vessels, seawater-lubricated bearings continued to be used by most Navies for safety reasons and for their non-catastrophic failure mode: if a naval ship took a torpedo hit and the shaft seals were damaged, all the oil would leak out and the shaft would seize.
 With seawater-lubricated bearings, they still have propulsion capability.

 New designs for seawater-lubricated seals using polymers instead of wood, however, are now winning back customers.
 George Morrison, Thordon Bearings’ Regional Manager for West Europe, Africa and ANZ, says the popularity is growing quickly: “We manufacture our bearings in Canada but we now we also have a full facility in Poland.
 Navies have always used seawater seals, but there are advantages in the cruise and commercial sectors.
 In the ’40s everyone used them, and it was only after the war that commercial vessels switched to oil seals for the sake of better reliability than lignum vitae systems.